gulsahtan/CoR/README.md

 - keep prompt templates in `prompts/`,
 - keep logs sufficient to reproduce each repair run,
 - add or update tests for changes to parsing, ranking, LLM orchestration, patch application, validation, or logging.

+## License

+All Rights Reserved © 2026 Fatma Gülşah Tan

+This repository is publicly available solely to support research transparency and the peer-review process.

+No permission is granted to copy, modify, redistribute, or use any part of this repository without prior written permission from the copyright holder.